rjlee/actual-auto-reconcile/README.md

 - `EVENTS_URL`: SSE endpoint (e.g. from `actual-events`)
 - `EVENTS_AUTH_TOKEN`: optional Bearer token for SSE

-Notes
+## Notes

-- Only unreconciled transactions are considered.
+- Only unreconciled transactions are considered
-- A transaction becomes eligible for reconciliation when it either already has a category or is a transfer.
-Category is not modified by this service.
+- A transaction becomes eligible for reconciliation when it either already has a category or is a transfer; category is not modified by this service
-- For off‑budget accounts, only clear/reconcile flags are applied.
+- For off‑budget accounts, only clear/reconcile flags are applied

-Dev tooling
+## Dev Tooling

 - Lint: `npm run lint` / `npm run lint:fix`
 - Format: `npm run format` / `npm run format:check`
 - Tests: `npm test`
-- Git hooks: run `npm run prepare` once, which installs Husky.
-Pre-commit runs `lint-staged` on staged files.
+- Git hooks: run `npm run prepare` once, which installs Husky; pre-commit runs `lint-staged` on staged files

-Docker
+## Docker

 - Pull latest image: `docker pull ghcr.io/rjlee/actual-auto-reconcile:latest`
 - Run with env file:
   - `docker run --rm --env-file .env ghcr.io/rjlee/actual-auto-reconcile:latest`
-- Persist cache data to the host by mounting `./data` to `/app/data`.
+- Persist cache data to the host by mounting `./data` to `/app/data`
 - Or via compose: `docker-compose up -d`

 ## API-Versioned Images